 Julie Feng is a storyteller and community advocate.
 She coordinates communications for an education justice initiative, advises publishing companies and fellow writers on culturally-conscious representation, and organizes for liberation-centered action.

 Her poetry has appeared in Pacifica Literary Review, Noble / Gas Qtrly, Quaint Magazine, and more.
 Her social justice journalism has appeared in many diverse publications from The Seattle Globalist to Everyday Feminism.

-She holds a degree in Creative Writing from the University of Washington.
-Julie, who is originally from Taiwan, grew up in the Pacific Northwest and is currently based in Seattle.
+Julie is originally from Taiwan, grew up in South King County, and is currently based in Seattle.